- Computer engineering includes the fields of hardware-software integration, software design, and electronic engineering, in addition to many others.

 First established at Case Western Reserve University in Ohio in 1971, computer engineering degree programs rapidly spread throughout the United States and even Europe.
 A computer engineering degree effectively fostered a new legion of career professionals who could simultaneously handle hardware, software, firmware, and computer systems all at once.
 With this degree in mind, let’s look at some examples of a career in the field.

 The day-to-day of your average hardware or software engineer typically involves the designing, maintaining, and developing of operating systems.
 While hardware engineers shift their focus to the physical and software engineers on the virtual, both live and breathe by these systems that define their career in the field.
 Qualifications for hardware and software engineers include vast knowledge and heaps of experience working closely with computers and systems.

 Additionally, hardware and software engineers need higher education.
-Typical requirements include a Master’s degree in addition to course after course for various training certifications.
+Typical requirements include a Master’s degree in addition to many courses for various training certifications.
 The starting salary averages around $77,000, with top earners easily surpassing $100,000 annually.

 Computer Processor Design

 Processor designers have one role, but it’s a seriously significant one: the creation and construction of processing units.
 (This could also include microprocessor design.)
 Looking deeper, computer processor design sees professionals choosing and defining sets of instructions for said processors.
 These instructions tell the computers to compute and manipulate data through registers, change or retrieve read/write memory values, and control the flow of programs.
 Given the complexity of the job, the sheer level of education needed for this career, and the vast number of requirements to succeed at computer processor design, the job’s starting salary averages $140,000 a year, with top earners reaching $200,000 or more annually.